gato365/emandoesgato365/content/post/2022-03-21-using-learnr-to-teach-the-basics/index.md

 1. Know what you are going to talk about before hand
 2. List out all your thoughts before coding
-3. Think of questions and write them down as you go along
+3. Think of questions that you would want your students to answer and write them down as you go along
+4. Open-Ended Questions are the best but we are not there yet 5.